DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/migrating-teacher-training-data.md

 In April 2026 [Register early career teachers](https://www.register-early-career-teachers.education.gov.uk/) replaced the Manage early career teachers service.

-The Manage early career teachers service had private beta and the service was released to all schools in England in July 2021.
+The Manage early career teachers service had no private beta and the service was released to all schools in England in July 2021.

 The lack of a private beta meant the system wasn't tested with real data before release.